Safety & Insurance

 |2023 HSR Accident & Sickness Description of Coverage||CURRENT YEAR Description of coverage for the 2023 unit accident insurance purchased by Cascade Pacific Council for Scouting units through Health Special Risk (HSR).
 This document describes who is covered, what incidents are covered, and under what circumstances.||2.53 MB||DownloadPreview|

 |2022 HSR Accident & Sickness Description of Coverage||PREVIOUS YEAR Description of coverage for the 2022 unit accident insurance purchased by Cascade Pacific Council for Scouting units through Health Special Risk (HSR).
 This document describes who is covered, what incidents are covered, and under what circumstances.This form is for incidents that occured in 2022.||2.08 MB||DownloadPreview|

 |2022 HSR Accident & Sickness Claim Form||PREVIOUS YEAR Claim form for Health Special Risk (HSR) insurance policy for incidents occurring in the calendar year 2022.
 Use this form to process a claim in the event of an accident or other applicable incident within 90 days.
 This form is only needed in the event of a claim.
 Fill out the form and process it directly through HSR, the third-party insurance company through which Cascade Pacific Council has purchased unit accident insurance for each Scouting unit.
 If your incident occurred in 2023, please use the 2023 form.||209.73 KB||DownloadPreview|

 Prepared for Life.

 This is more than a motto.
 It is a manifesto.
 It is our promise to the community and to every parent and child who Scouts with us.
-By Scouting in the Cascade Pacific Council of the Boy Scouts of America, every youth can learn to make an impact on the world around them and be more prepared for career and life than joining any other youth program.
+By Scouting in the Cascade Pacific Council (CPC) of the Boy Scouts of America, every youth can learn to make an impact on the world around them and be more prepared for career and life.